Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DATA ASSIMILATION

 \subsection{\textbf{General formulation}}

-Data assimilation is a procedure whereby information in measurements is used to complete a model of the system from which the measurements were obtained.
+Data assimilation is a procedure whereby information in available measurements is used to complete a model of the dynamical system from which the measurements were obtained, where the test of success is the predictive power of the completed model.
 The model $\bm{F}$ is a set of \textit{D} ordinary differential equations that evolve in time \textit{t} as:

 where the components $x_a$ of the vector \textbf{x} are the model state variables.
 The unknown parameters to be estimated are contained in $\bm{p}$; note that the model evolution depends on $\bm{p}$.

 A subset \textit{L} of the \textit{D} state variables is associated with measured quantities.
 One seeks to estimate the $p$ unknown parameters and the time evolution of all state variables during the time window in which the measurements are provided, and to then use those estimates to predict the model evolution at times outside the estimation window.
 The prediction phase is the test of estimation quality.